awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/modules/kubecost_s3_exporter/README.md

 If you don't do so, and `tls_verify` is set, the TLS connection will fail.
 Otherwise, you can unset the `tls_verify` input.
 The connection will still be encrypted, but it's less secure due to the absence of server certificate verification.
 2. If you defined a secret name in `kubecost_ca_certificate_secret_name`, you MUST add the `kubecost_ca_certificate_secrets` variable with value of `module.pipeline.kubecost_ca_cert_secret` in the calling module.
-Thi is due to the following process that happens in Terraform when specifying the above variable:
+This is due to the following process that happens in Terraform when specifying the above variable:
 Terraform will pull the configuration of the secret that was created by the `pipeline` module.
 This is to then use the secret's ARN in the parent IAM role's inline policy, and to use its region in the Python script to get the secret value.
 For this process (Terraform pulling the secret configuration) to work, the following must happen: